palera1n/bot-rewrite/README.md

 # Bridget

-If you want to help, join us at: [Discord](https://discord.gg/palera1n)
+If you want to help, join us at: [Discord](https://discord.gg/palera1n).
+We also have a testing server at: [Discord](https://discord.gg/55A4Xjc9RW)

 ## Running:
 Write an .env file